 Doing good work, of course, has been the overwhelming focus of my practice, and thankfully, I have had very few complaints in that department.
 But what I have learned about getting the money in the door promptly and securely has proven to be an art.
 I am happy to tell you that, last year, I had a billing collection rate of approximately 97%, which is far above the national average for solo-small firms.
 But with a broad practice, there is no single magic secret to this achievement.
 It is a combination of excellent communication, billing discipline, and intentional follow up.

 Bearing this in mind, here are a few tips I’ve put to work in my practice to help me achieve my collection rate.

 First: Learn to interview in a way that will result in client confidence, reasonable expectations, and realistic time frames for completion of your work, as well as a realistic range of fees to get the matter completed.

 Second: Always execute a fee agreement.
-Clients take writings more seriously than handshakes.
+Clients take things that are in writing more seriously than handshakes.
 Also, you should rarely start work until a promised retainer check clears.

 Third: Have billing systems in place that allow you to record time daily and produce comprehensible bills with necessary details.

 Sixth: Send out your bills at least once per month (I recommend the first business day, after most people have received a paycheck).
-If you don’t do this, clients believe, “Hmm.. he’s obviously so rich he doesn’t need my money.”
-They hate paying you 3 or 4 months after you’ve completed the legal work, so make billing a priority.
+If you don’t do this, clients believe, “Hmm…they’re obviously so rich they don’t need my money.”
+Clients hate paying you 3 or 4 months after you’ve completed the legal work, so make billing a priority.
 Sending out late bills is a huge management error.